Khosraw/PWSH-Comp.-Club-Problems-2023-24/Candidate Problems/5. Knight's Cryptographic Quest/README.md

 # Knight's Cryptographic Quest

 The Knights have been entrusted with a new cryptographic quest.
-They have been given a string $S$ of lowercase English letters of length $N$ ($N \leq 10^6$) and are tasked to perform $Q$ operations ($Q \leq 10^5$).
-Each operation is of one of the following types:
+They are provided with a string $S$ composed of lowercase English letters.
+The length of the string, denoted as $N$ ($N \leq 10^6$), is a crucial parameter in this adventure.
+The Knights are also supposed to perform $Q$ operations ($Q \leq 10^5$).
+Each operation falls into one of the following categories:

-1. "UPDATE i c" - Update the $i$-th character of the string $S$ to be the character $c$.
+1. "UPDATE l r c" - Update the characters from the $l$-th to the $r$-th position (inclusive) of the string $S$ to be the character $c$.
-2. "GET j" - Get the value of the $j$-th character in the string $S$, assuming 'a' has a value of 1, 'b' of 2, and so on.
+2. "GET l r" - Get the sum of the values of the characters in the string $S$ from the $l$-th to the $r$-th position (inclusive), considering 'a' has a value of 1, 'b' of 2, and so on.

-Your task is to simulate the operations and produce the output of the GET operations.
+Your challenge is to simulate these operations and compute the output of the GET operations.

 ## Input Format:

-The first line of input contains the string $S$.
-The second line contains the integer $Q$.
-The following $Q$ lines each contain an operation in the format described above.
+The first line of the input includes the string $S$.
+The second line consists of the integer $Q$.
+The next $Q$ lines each contain an operation in the format mentioned above.

 ## Output Format:

-For each "GET j" operation, output a single line containing the value of the $j$-th character.
+For each "GET l r" operation, output a single line containing the sum of the values of the characters from the $l$-th to the $r$-th position in string $S$.